mulcmu/T1-pyro/README.md

 * Macros need a lot of work
 * Help wanted, contributions welcomed

+### Gen1/Gen2

+My original T1 Pro was a Gen2, second T1 Pro purchased opened box was Gen1.
+The Gen1 has older revision PCBs.
+The Gen1 motherboard came with BTT stepper drivers vs FLSUN brand on Gen2.
+BTT silk screen painted over in green even though the spare part on the website showed it.
+The Gen2 motherboard has some changes from the Gen1, Gen1 lacks the 5 pin firmware download header and a bunch of transistors under the steppers.
+Gen1 has  some pin header jumpers under the steppers that are not on Gen2.

+The lower function adapter board on Gen1 has the low noise ADC chip bodged onto the back of the PCB and held with copious amounts of the white silastic.

+The Gen2 CPAP fan aligned with the air hole opening in the top cover.
+The Gen1 did not and sucked air in from inside the enclosure.

+Gen1 also looks to have an older effector pcb, haven't taken that apart yet to document.

 ### TODO

 - [ ] Cleanup the printer.cfg file and macros
 - [ ] Create Schematic (in progress)
+- [ ] Trace motor SPI connections
 - [x] Document lower adapter board
 - [x] Fix lower adapter board usart1 rx/tx
 - [x] Document effector PCB and determine cable pinout
 - [x] Document πro custom cables
 - [ ] Hotend thermistor noise at ambient temps
+- [ ] Make a scripts for mcu fw compile and katapult deploy
 - [ ] Document modifications to improve bed probe [performance](https://klipper.discourse.group/t/load-cell-probing-algorithm-testing/9751/102)
 - [ ] Slay underbed dragons (potential regions were probe will not trigger as two load cells readings are exactly balanced out by 3rd load cell reading)
 - [ ] Modification for filament <u>movement</u> sensor